pluralsh/documentation/pages/deployments/operator/pipeline.md

           type: APPROVAL
 ```

 Notice the pipeline has two main objects, the stage, and an edge.
-It defines a standard vertex/edge datastructure for a directed acyclic graph, with each edge allowing configuration of promotion gates, and each service w/in a stage having promotion criteria (which determines what source service you can promote git/helm configuration from and configuration fields as).
+It defines a standard vertex/edge datastructure for a directed acyclic graph, with each edge allowing configuration of promotion gates, and each service within a stage having promotion criteria (which determines what source service you can promote git/helm configuration from and configuration fields as).

 In this specific case, there are two k3s upgrade plan services (which control via CRDs in-place upgrades of k3s).
 A `version` secret defines the exact kubernetes version the system upgrade controller will currently use.
 Tying that into a pipeline allows for you to test the upgrade on the dev k3s cluster, then promote and perform the upgrade on the prod one.